WJBB (AM)

-WJBB (1300 kHz AM) with FM translator W296CX at 107.1 MHz is a radio station broadcasting Talk/Personality, high school sports, and music.
+WJBB (1300 AM) with FM translator W296CX at 107.1 MHz is a radio station broadcasting a mix of yacht rock, soft rock, southern rock, pop, and soul music from the mid 60s to the mid 90s with the tagline "Heart, Soul, and Rock n Roll".
+In the evening, the station offers a mix of classic rock and on the weekends Casey Kasem's American Top 40 from the 1970s.
 The station is primarily branded by its FM translator frequency as "WJBB, 107.1".
-Licensed to Winder, Georgia, United States, the station is currently owned by Jeffrey Taylor Batten, through licensee Barrow Radio Broadcasting, LLC, and features community programming and sports with the various High Schools.
+Licensed to Winder, Georgia the station is owned by WarHawk Media LLC after the company purchased both licenses in June 2026.

 Sports

 WJBB broadcasts Atlanta Braves baseball and Northeast Georgia prep sports.

-The single broadcasting antenna tower and studios used by WJBB and W296CX as seen from the west looking from Arch Tanner Road in Bethlehem, Georgia.
+Translator

+WJBB is relayed full-time over the following low-power translator: